These Terms apply to the supply of all Goods by us to you from the date that you accept these Terms.

 3.3 Imported Goods:

 (a) Prices for imported goods charged to you will be the price of those goods charged to us (including any relevant Charges, transportation, freight and insurance costs) converted into Australian dollars based on the relevant foreign exchange rate published by the Reserve Bank of Australia on the date of our Quote or communication regarding the price of the relevant imported goods.

 (b) We may, at our discretion, suspend your Order or vary the price for imported goods charged to you if the relevant exchange rate between the date of our Quote or communication regarding the price of the relevant imported goods and the date of our Invoice varies by 5% or more.

-4.2 Payment terms: Subject to clause 4.3 and unless we otherwise notify you in writing, payments must be made in full by the earlier of:
+Subject to clause 4.3 and unless we otherwise notify you in writing, payments must be made in the following sequence: